FPM Patient Information Brochure

 Expect to be at the clinic for about 2 hours.
 We make every effort to be on time.
 However please be patient if you are kept waiting, it is because the doctor is attending to another patient.
 You can be assured that when it is your turn, you will receive the same care and attention.

-We are happy to do Telehealth consultations for people in the country/eligible areas.
+We are happy to do Telehealth Consultations with patients.

 Thank you for answering the questions on the attached forms and completing the series of questionnaires, registration form.
 Please use a black or red pen to answer the questions (please do not use blue pens or pencils as these do not scan well).
 We use this information to see how your pain affects your life, to plan and monitor your treatment.